rwieruch/blog_robinwieruch_content/reason-react-tutorial.md

 {{< /highlight >}}

 Whew.
 Give yourself a pat on the back.
 You've successfully fetched the JSON and brought it into your component's state.
-This is why I personally like to build something more like this GitHub search app when learning  a new framework or language&mdash;it's simple enough you don't spend weeks on a project, but complex enough that you get a feel for things like data handling and state management.
-Having data handling be a complex task isn't actually too uncommon for static compile-to-JavaScript languages like Reason&mdash;believe it or not Reason is *less verbose* at decoding JSON than other languages!
+This is why I personally like to build this GitHub search app when learning  a new framework or language&mdash;it's simple enough you don't spend weeks on a project, but complex enough that you get a feel for more difficult things like data handling and state management.
+Having complex decoding steps is actually fairly common for static compile-to-JavaScript languages like Reason&mdash;believe it or not Reason is *less verbose* at decoding JSON than some others!

 The *final* thing to do for our component is display our repository results inside of `render`.
 Since we've already built the stateless `<Card />` component we can just hook it up to our data.